Codecademy/docs/content/html/concepts/videos/videos.md

 ---
 Title: 'Videos'
-Description: 'Embedding videos within a site creates more lively and informative pages that are more attractive to visitors.'
+Description: 'Embedding videos within a site creates lively and informative pages that are attractive to visitors.'
 Subjects:
   - 'Web Development'
   - 'Web Design'